Who Are You: Overview

 When the sessions resumed in March, they were moved to RAK Studios, which caused further delays due to the equipment malfunctioning, including the wiping of a backing track.
 Astley stated that the RAK equipment made the existing material sound different when played back, necessitating further delays as he attempted to fix the audio problems.
 In one incident, Daltrey punched Johns in the face due to an argument over a rough mix, rendering him unconscious.
-The argument was fueled by Ted Astley adding a string arrangement to "Had Enough", which Daltrey derided as "slushy". (“Had Enough” and “905” were originally part of a rock opera that Entwistle never completed.)
+The argument was fuelled by Ted Astley adding a string arrangement to "Had Enough", which Daltrey derided as "slushy". (“Had Enough” and “905” were originally part of a rock opera that Entwistle never completed.)
 After one long and frustrating day, Townshend planned to fire Moon from the band unless he cleaned up his act.
 The plan drove Moon to attempt to kick his alcohol habit and work more enthusiastically.
 Due to a prior commitment to produce Joan Armatrading's studio album To the Limit, Johns had to leave in April, with Astley remaining as sole producer.
 Under Astley's command, the sessions returned to Ramport, with all of the drums except for "Who Are You" recorded in the last two weeks of production.
 Who Are You was released on 18 August 1978.

 Moon died on 7 September 1978, just under a month after the album's release; on the cover, he is shown sitting in a chair labelled "Not to be taken away".
 Photographer Terry O'Neil had insisted Moon sit with the back of the chair facing the camera so as to hide his distended stomach, a result of his alcoholism.